-Jan E Schnitzer (PRISM) described how transvascular pumping of ADC into solid tumors boosts drug potency and safety.
+Jan E. Schnitzer (PRISM) described how transvascular pumping of ADC into solid tumors boosts drug potency and safety.
 A typical limitation of current ADC therapy is the need for too high dosing, as most of the drug is distributed elsewhere.
 Particularly in solid tumors, the toxicity limits the efficacy because only passive transvascular transport delivers the ADC to the tumor.
 Slow diffusion over the extracellular matrix reaches only tumor endothelial cells exposed to the blood.
-In order to improve tumor targeted transport a search for molecules with high expression in the caveolae was started.
-Crosslinking membrane bound proteins in the caveolae to cationic colloidal silica allowed their subsequent identification by proteomic techniques.
-Doing this, a post-translationally modified form of annexin A1 (AnnA1) was found, being selectively concentrated in caveolae.
-Raising an antibody against that target allowed the efficient translocation of the antibody across the endothelium into a variety of tumors.
+In order to improve tumor-targeted transport a search for molecules with high expression in the caveolae was started.
+Crosslinking membrane-bound proteins in the caveolae to cationic colloidal silica allowed for their subsequent identification by proteomic techniques.
+Doing this, a post-translationally modified form of annexin A1 (AnnA1) was found, which was selectively concentrated in caveolae.
+Raising an antibody against that target allowed for the efficient translocation of the antibody across the endothelium into a variety of tumors.
 This approach increased the antibody levels in the tumor by a factor of more than 100.
-The antibody was actively pumped into the tumor, which reveals a new therapeutic approach for drug delivery in form of ADC into a solid tumor.
+The antibody was actively pumped into the tumor, which

-ADCs targeting tumor stromal cells were discussed by Dimiter Dimitrov from the University of Pittsburgh, which seems to be a promising approach utilizing antibodies against the transmembrane receptor TEM8 (tumor endothelial marker 8).
+Dimiter Dimitrov from the University of Pittsburgh discussed ADCs targeting tumor stromal cells, which seems to be a promising approach utilizing antibodies against the transmembrane receptor TEM8 (tumor endothelial marker 8).
 TEM8 is present on cancer-associated fibroblasts, endothelium and pericytes at high expression levels.
-Antibodies against that target conjugated to MMAE (a drug without IP protection and free to use) eradicate malignant cells by a novel mechanism called "drug activation and release through stroma" which concentrates the drug by the tumor microenvironment.
+Antibodies against that target conjugated to monomethylauristatin E (MMAE) eradicate malignant cells by a novel mechanism called "drug activation and release through stroma", which concentrates the drug by the tumor microenvironment.
 The drug is released without internalization, which results in a massive bystander effect that eliminates cells in proximity.
-Another promising target expressed on multiple cancer cell types and tumor-infiltrating blood vessels is CD276/B7-H3.
-An antibody with the payload PDB successfully kills both cell types leading to removal of large metastases and improved long-term survival.
+Another promising target expressed on multiple cancer cell types and tumor-infiltrating blood vessels is CD276/ B7-H3.
+An antibody with the payload PBD successfully kills both cell types leading to removal of large metastases and improved long-term survival.